Sahith3637/CredWiseApp/docs/projectInfo.md

 - **DTO Documentation**: All DTOs for user, loan, repayment, FD, and document management are now documented in this file for easy reference.
 - **API Endpoint Documentation**: All major endpoints are listed with their request/response DTOs and usage examples.
 - **Payment History by User**: Added `GET /api/Repayment/user/{userId}/payment-history` endpoint to fetch all payment transactions for a user.
+- **Meta Data Endpoints for Dropdowns**: Added `MetaController` with endpoints to fetch gender and employment type options for UI dropdowns.
+This allows the frontend to dynamically populate these fields instead of hardcoding them.

 ## Project Overview
 CredWise Customer Management System is a .NET 8.0 based application that provides comprehensive user, loan, repayment, and document management functionality with secure authentication and authorization features.